Frequently Asked Questions

 For budgets adopted on or after December 31, 2024, a majority of the association’s total voting interests is required to waive reserves or to use reserves for another purpose.
 However, associations that are subject to the SIRS requirements may not waive reserves for the SIRS items delineated in ss.
 718.112(2)(g) and 719.106(1)(k), F.S., relating to condominium or cooperative associations, respectively, or to use such reserves for other purposes.

-Additionally, under certain circumstances, the Division may approve an alternative funding method for multicondominium associations operating at least 25 condominiums or more pursuant to section 718.112(2)(f)(2)(a), Florida Statutes.
+Additionally, under certain circumstances, the Division may approve an alternative funding method for multi-condominium associations pursuant to section 718.112(2)(f)(2)(a), Florida Statutes.

 What is a “procedural review” of a SIRS and who performs this type of review?